My political views

 Affirmative action

 Affirmative action makes sense, but only when implemented in a way that's transparent and quantitatively justified.
 For example, if 20% of a college's applicants are black and 80% are white, the college could admit a class that's 20% black and 80% white.
 Gratz v.
-Bollinger seems to imply that a quota system such as this is currently illegal in the US.
+Bollinger seems to imply that a quota system such as this is illegal in the US, although that's of little consequence since Students for Fair Admissions v.
+Harvard banned all affirmative action in college admissions.

 Bigotry against oppressor classes